Key takeaways

 - Built-in MCP server enables agent-to-agent communication — unique among orchestrators

-- MIT licensed, backed by Kochava (enterprise mobile analytics company)
+- Relicensed from MIT to AGPL-3.0; still free and backed by Kochava (mobile analytics company)

 FAQ